18r441m/CSCE274/Assignments/Labs/lab01/README.md

 - Create an account (if you don’t have one already) on [Github](https://github.com)

-- Fill out this [form](https://forms.gle/bahZBYN4N6vwoZJr7) accurately to recive points for your work, else I might not know who did the work.
+- Fill out this [form](https://forms.gle/bahZBYN4N6vwoZJr7) accurately to receive points for your work; else, I might not know who did the work.

 - Accept the Github Classroom [Assignment Repo]().